bwvdnbro/bwvdnbro.github.io/_posts/2019-01-13-making-diagrams-and-flowcharts-with-latex-tikz.markdown

 > nodes.
 There are other tools (e.g.
 > [Graphviz](https://www.graphviz.org/)] that can do this for you.
 On
 > Linux systems, there is a utility tool called `dot2tex` that can convert
-> a Graphviz `.dot`-file into a propely positioned TikZ flowchart:
+> a Graphviz `.dot`-file into a properly positioned TikZ flowchart:
 > ```
 > dot2tex -f tikz -t raw --figonly <input .dot file> > <output .tex file>
 > ```